What legal risks does Cohen's testimony pose to Trump?

 WASHINGTON (Reuters) - Testimony by Michael Cohen, President Donald Trump’s former lawyer and “fixer,” to a U.S. congressional committee on Wednesday highlighted several legal risks Trump may face.

-Among his claims, Cohen said the Republican president reimbursed him for making “hush money” payments to two women ahead of the 2016 U.S. presidential election and that Trump knew in advance that the Wikileaks website planned to release hacked emails damaging to his Democratic opponent Hillary Clinton.
+Among his claims, Cohen said the Republican president directed “hush money” payments ahead of the 2016 U.S. presidential election and that Trump knew in advance that the Wikileaks website planned to release hacked emails damaging to his Democratic opponent Hillary Clinton.

 The U.S. Justice Department for decades has held the position that a sitting president cannot face criminal charges, though some lawyers disagree with that conclusion.
 Under the U.S. Constitution, a president can be impeached by Congress for “high crimes and misdemeanors” and removed from office.
 Trump also could face criminal charges after leaving office.